Outpatient Psychiatric Services

 646 George St., New Haven: Phone: 203-789-5150; Fax: 203-867-5279

 21 Business Park Road, Branford: Phone: 203-488-0471 Fax: 203-488-6479

 Adult patients who have achieved some stability but continue to require more intensive treatment than traditional outpatient therapy, or to prevent hospitalization, may be treated within our Adult Intensive Outpatient Program.
 Most of these patients are admitted for treatment of mood disorders, anxiety disorders, chronic suicidal thoughts, co-occurring disorders (psychiatric and substance-abuse disorders), personality disorders, and family/interpersonal conflicts.
 Patients can be referred during the hospitalization or by outpatient psychiatric providers.
 Participants attend the program three to four times a week for four hours each day.
 There are three main tracks in this program:

 - General Adult Track (for patients with general mood or anxiety disorders)

-- Dual Diagnosis Track (for patients with both psychiatric and substance-abuse diagnoses)
+- Dual Diagnosis Track (for patients with psychiatric and substance-abuse diagnoses)

 - Dialectical Behavioral Track (primarily for patients with borderline personality disorder and other severe personality disorders)

-- Crisis intervention and case management to help patients safely manage their psychiatric or co-occurring disorders on an ambulatory basis with increasing self- and community-support reliance
+- Crisis intervention and case management to help patients safely manage their psychiatric or co-occurring disorders on an outpatient basis with increasing self- and community-support reliance

 - Cognitive-behavioral groups that focus on continued development of coping and problem-solving skills and relapse prevention